ISO 9001:2015 Communication RequirementsJune 27, 2019 2021-11-13 7:06

 There are different modes of how your organization can communicate.
 However, some ways will work better than others due to varying information and a wide range of parties involved.

-Depending on what you need to communicate, your organization may use email, press release, in-person discussions, meetings, calls, or text messages.
+Depending on what you need to communicate, your organization may use email, press releases, in-person discussions, meetings, calls, or text messages.

 Prepare and Plan Your Communications